aelzenaar/ncea-notes/README.md

 2. Linear programming (91574) and simultaneous equations (91587). a [set of notes](L3%20Maths/Linear/linear.pdf) from a proof-based perspective, although most non-easy proofs are clearly marked and optional.
 Some exercises are included.
 3. Trigonometry (91575). a [set of notes](L3%20Maths/Trigonometry/trigonometry.pdf) which covers the definition of the trigonometric functions and proves various identities, with a view towards mix of geometric and analytical thinking.
+(Problem sets: [1](L3%20Maths/Trigonometry/exercises-1.pdf))
 4. Calculus (91578 and 91579). a [set of notes](L3%20Maths/Calculus/bookform.pdf) containing both tutorial session material and homeworks with material ranging in difficulty from achieved to outstanding scholarship.
 5. Algebra (91577). a set of notes entitled [_Solutions_](L3%20Maths/Algebra/solutions.pdf) designed for self-study for scholarship students